 Understanding Adalo's Data Integration Features

 Adalo uses a feature called External Collections to connect to external SQL databases.
-While Adalo's built-in database works well for apps with under 5,000 records, External Collections allow you to scale up to millions of records.
-This feature also lets business teams manage data directly in the database, bypassing the Adalo interface.
+While Adalo's built-in database works well for many apps, External Collections allow you to leverage existing SQL infrastructure and scale to enterprise-level datasets.
+With the Adalo 3.0 infrastructure update, paid plans now have no record limit cap—your app can handle millions of records without hitting artificial ceilings.

 Introduction to DreamFactory for API Creation